 Logging works even when there are concurrent and multiple transactions.
 Logging is essential for the management of any company’s infrastructure.

-3. Determining The Level The Log Entry Should Be Logged
+3. Determining The Level at The Log Entry Should Be Logged

 The third best practice is one of the most difficult.
 No matter your IT skill level or expertise, almost everyone has a challenging time determining what level a log entry should be logged.
 Depending on your default program or service, many IT professionals run desktop programs at level debug.